 Most patients undergo otoplasty, or cosmetic ear surgery, to reduce the size of large ears or have prominent ears “pinned back” closer to the head.

-Most otoplasty procedures are performed on children between 5 and 14-years-of-age.
+Most otoplasty procedures are performed between 18 and 60-years-of-age.
 Generally our ears are nearly fully developed by the age of five, allowing for the surgery to be performed.
-Since school-yard teasing and ridicule can negatively impact a child’s self-esteem, many parents seek-out otoplasty for their children at an early age.
-Of course, ear surgery can be performed to reshape adult ears as well, to increase self-esteem and improve appearance.
+Since school-yard teasing and ridicule can negatively impact a child’s self-esteem, many parents, as often seen seek-out otoplasty for their children at an early age.
+Of course, ear surgery can be performed to contour adult ears as well, to increase self-esteem and improve appearance.

-Though basic otoplasty information is provided on this website, the best way to get answers to specific questions about you or your child’s needs is to schedule a personal consultation in Harley Body Clinic.
+Though, basic otoplasty information is provided on this website, the best way to get answers to specific questions about you or your child’s needs is to schedule a personal consultation in Harley Body Clinic for better elaboration.

 Potential complications include blood clotting on the ear in a small percentage of patients.
 If these clots don’t dissolve naturally, they can be drawn out with a needle.
-Infection in the ear cartilage is also a rare risk with otoplasty.
-In some cases, this can cause unwanted scar tissue to form.
+Infection in the ear cartilage is also a rare risk with Otoplasty.
+In some cases, this may cause unwanted scar tissue formation.
 Such infections are usually treated with antibiotics; though rarely, surgery may be required to drain the infected area.

-Harley Body Clinic typically prefers general anesthesia in order to allow ample time to get the most natural result.
-In selected cases, however, a local anesthesia combined with a sedative is sufficient.
+arley Body Clinic typically prefers general anaesthesia in order to allow ample time to get the most natural result.
+In selected cases, however, a local anaesthesia combined with a sedative should be sufficient.
 In these instances, the patient will be awake but relaxed throughout the procedure.